gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 the notification callback.
 {% endsuccess %}

-You should hear the camera beep and see the FPS change to 240 in the pill in the bottom-middle of the
+You should see the FPS change to 240 in the pill in the bottom-middle of the
 screen:

 {% include figure image_path="/assets/images/tutorials/python/fps.png" alt="FPS" size="50%" caption="Set FPS" %}